MarcusVincentSiah/MAD2023_Team2/README.md

 App category: Productivity

 Stage 1:
 1. Managing Tasks (Marcus) – Create and organize tasks easily.
-Users will be able to set due dates, assign priorities and can categorize tasks into groups/folders.
+Users will be able to set due dates assign priorities.
 Users can also receive reminders/notifications to stay on track when due dates are closing in.
 (Use point system for each task)
 2. Time tracking (ThuTa) – Keeping track of time.
 Users can start, pause, and stop timers for specific tasks.
 When the timer runs out, there will be a notification informing the user.
 Users can set customizable work and break durations; the app will notify when its time to switch.
 3. Percentage bar (Rachelle) – Have a progress bar on what you have achieved on a weekly basis.
 4. Focus music/sounds (Javier) – A collection of ambient sounds and music to improve concentration/focus.
 Users can choose sounds like nature, instrumental music, lofi, etc. This can help block distractions.